TimLindholm98/nextcloud-k8s/image/README.md

 ## Overview

 The primary Docker image is a customized version of the official `php:8.3-fpm-alpine` image.
-It is tailored specifically for this Nextcloud deployment, including all necessary PHP extensions, optimized configurations, and an installation script that automates setup within a Kubernetes environment.
+It is tailored specifically for this Nextcloud deployment, including all necessary PHP extensions, configurations, and an installation script that automates setup.

-A separate Nginx image is also built to act as a reverse proxy for the Nextcloud PHP-FPM service.
+A separate Nginx image is also built to act as a reverse proxy for the Nextcloud PHP-FPM service, this is

 ### Features